Should I have a business name? I’m stumbling and struggling with how to come up with a name.

-A reader in search for a name!
+A reader in search of a name!

 While this question is a condensed version of questions from readers, it represents a fairly frequent issue.
 It also highlights concerns that are relevant to the Niche Marketing theme for the upcoming Professional Development Seminar at the Seattle SNAG Conference.